jclingan/quarkus-remote-dev/README.md

 # Quarkus Remote Development with minikube

-This project demonstrates how to use remote development using Kubernetese (minikube specifically).
+This project demonstrates how to use remote development using Kubernetes (minikube specifically).

 As a developer, you develop locally.
 Any changes made to source code, supporting configuration files, and even the pom.xml are synchronized with the pod (container) running the application.
-This provides a very productive developer experience with the application running in a more production-like context  - Kubernetes.
+This provides a very (surprisingly!) productive developer experience with the application running in a more production-like context  - Kubernetes.